jnschalk/digibyte/doc/tor.md

-# TOR SUPPORT IN BITCOIN
+# TOR SUPPORT IN DIGIBYTE

 It is possible to run DigiByte Core as a Tor onion service, and connect to such services.